github-vet/bots/README.md

 ## How Does It Work?

-vet-bot samples from a list of GitHub repositories hosting Go code, parses every `.go` file found, and runs it through [an augmented version of the loopclosure analysis](https://github.com/github-vet/vet-bot/blob/main/cmd/vet-bot/loopclosure/loopclosure.go) run as part of `go vet`.
-Any issues it finds are recorded to [a GitHub repository](https://github.com/github-vet/rangeloop-findings) for humans to analyze.
+vet-bot samples from a list of GitHub repositories hosting Go code, parses every `.go` file found, and runs it through several static analysis procedures tailored to the rangeloop capture problem.
+It detects instances of range-loop variables which it cannot prove to be handled safely.
+False-positives are permitted.

-The static analysis procedure uses only syntactic information produced by the Go parser.
-It detects instances of variables in a `for` loop which escape via use in a function whose execution is delayed via `go` or `defer`.
-The procedure is based on [the procedure used in `go vet`](https://github.com/golang/tools/blob/master/go/analysis/passes/loopclosure/loopclosure.go), except it does not rely on type-checking information (which is hard to obtain) and works with nested loops.

 ## How Can I Help?